bisdn/bisdn.github.io/introduction_overall_system_architecture.md

 ## HA setup

-CAWR and Baseboxd can be run in HA mode with an active/failover-standby configuration.
+CAWR and baseboxd can be run in HA mode with an active/failover-standby configuration.
-In the most recent iteration of Basebox production code this is tested using two physical controller host machines, each running its own instances of CAWR and Baseboxd.
+In the most recent iteration of Basebox production code this is tested using two physical controller host machines, each running its own instances of CAWR and baseboxd.
 State integrity is kept by creating a 2-node etcd cluster, with an etcd instance on each hardware box.
 The failover is triggered by [Keepalived][kad], configured to observe if both the hosts are up.

 ```text